 - have a documented disability.

-Webster has charged the Academic Resource Center (ARC) director with providing or helping enrolled students with disabilities obtain the services needed to meet the equal access and opportunity goals set forth above.
+Webster has charged the Academic Resource Center (ARC) assistant director/ADA Coordinator with providing or helping enrolled students with disabilities obtain the services needed to meet the equal access and opportunity goals set forth above.

 These may include: